pgdogdev/docs/docs/features/sharding/2pc.md

 When two-phase commit is enabled, PgDog keeps track of all write transactions in its built-in transaction manager.

 Upon receiving a `COMMIT` command, it automatically rewrites it to use `PREPARE TRANSACTION` and `COMMIT PREPARED` statements.
 Once the 2-phase exchange is complete, PgDog lets the client know the transaction is committed.
-This happens under the hood and unbeknownst to the application.
+This happens under the hood, unbeknownst to the application.

 ### Configuration